 The Roll ‘n’ Recycle® team has worked tirelessly with packaging manufacturers, brand owners and recycling specialists to ensure that with just a few steps, Roll ‘n’ Recycle® packaging can now be recycled in household recycle bins!
 HooRah!

 When you buy products displaying the ‘Roll ‘n’ Recycle® Mark, you can be excited that not only will you love the product inside, but the packaging will be recycled when disposed.

 FOLD (if indicated on packaging) then ROLL IT!
 It is the most important thing you need to do

-Once packaging is empty, roll as shown until you finish with a cylinder in the shape of a "9" or a "6" (you see it below in step 4).
+Once packaging is empty, roll as shown until you finish with a "cylinder" (you see it below in step 4).

 Stick it real good!

-Lift and peel the supplied sticker and stick firmly where indicated to ensure the shape (a "9" or a "6" shape) is maintained in your recycle bin and the recycling collection journey.
+Lift and peel the supplied sticker and stick firmly where indicated to ensure the shape (a "cylinder") is maintained in your recycle bin and the recycling collection journey.

 Place the rolled packaging into your Recycling Bin at home

 This one is self-explanatory.
 An adult, child, pet or even a favourable gust of wind can take it, just make sure it gets into the recycling bin.

 Do you know what you just did?
 You just turned a flat “two dimensional” piece of packaging into a “three dimensional” shape.
 This means it can be sorted correctly at a facility once picked up and recycled.